 Last reviewed:

 No. Since 2006, well over 100 million doses of HPV vaccine have been administered in the United States.
 Among all reports to the Vaccine Adverse Event Reporting System (VAERS) following HPV vaccines, the most frequently reported symptoms overall were dizziness; fainting; headache; nausea; fever; and pain, redness, and swelling in the arm where the shot was given.
-Of the reports to VAERS, 6% were classified as “serious.”
-About 22% of the VAERS reports were not related to health problems, but were reported for reasons such as improper vaccine storage or the vaccine being given to someone for whom it was not recommended.
 Although deaths have been reported among vaccine recipients none has been conclusively shown to have been caused by the vaccine.
-Occurrences of rare conditions, such as Guillain-BarrĂ© Syndrome (GBS) have also been reported among vaccine recipients but there is no evidence that HPV vaccine increased the rate of GBS above what is expected in the population.
+Occurrences of rare conditions, such as Guillain-Barré Syndrome (GBS) have also been reported among vaccine recipients but there is no evidence that HPV vaccination increased the rate of GBS above what is normally expected in the population.

 Last reviewed:

 Nearly all vaccines have been reported to be associated with fainting (syncope).
 Post-vaccination syncope has been most frequently reported after three vaccines commonly given to adolescents (HPV, MenACWY, and Tdap).
-However, it is not known whether the vaccines are responsible for post-vaccination syncope or if the association with these vaccines simply reflects the fact that adolescents are generally more likely to experience syncope.
+However, it is not known whether the vaccines are responsible for post-vaccination syncope or if the association with these vaccines simply reflects the fact that adolescents are generally more likely to experience syncope due to needle- and pain-related anxiety.

 Last reviewed: